 We just had our very first day of school, and boy–let me tell you!
 It was rough getting up and making sure the lunch was packed and we were out the door.
 Here are some things I plan on implementing to help our school lunch packing go smoother, aka make this list work for us and have success, because it’s not just about what’s going in the lunches but lots of things leading up to it.

 - I also plan on picking one day a month and doing some batch baking.
 My son could eat muffins all day (and they’re a great lunch filler), and my pancakes (which are great for sandwiches, or for busy school mornings).
 I will make big batches and freeze them, so that he can take one with him without me having to bake every single time.

-- I have a specified bucket in our pantry for JUST school lunch items, that way I’m not digging for those individual olive cups or applesauce containers.
+- I have a specified bucket in our pantry for JUST school lunches, that way I’m not digging for those individual olive cups or applesauce containers.
 I want to know where they are and find it quickly instead of scanning shelves.
 Now, the problem is to make sure the boys stay out of it–because of course the box has items they covet.
 I try to make lunches a little special so that my son will look forward to them since he’ll have 12 years of home lunches and I don’t want him getting bored.
 Make sure every week when you go to the grocery store that you check your school lunch items to make sure they’re always fully stocked.

 - I’m still going to pack a lot of leftovers–that saves on budget and time, since I’ll have already made it the night before!
 My son has quite a few dinners, especially soups, that he enjoys.
 I bought him a Batman Thermos so I can pack hot lunches for him still.
 The trick is to pour boiling hot water in it first, let it sit for a few minutes, dump out the water and then put in the heated food.
 It should stay warm, especially if you have a good quality thermos.